zeebinz/kohana-generator/guide/generator/tasks.md

 	    --values="logger.file.name|log, logger.file.ext|txt, logger.debug|1"

 	    file : MODPATH/logger/config/logger.php

 	...

+As can be seen from the Usage info, the `name` and `values` options can be passed as the first two arguments, or set explicitly using the syntax in the examples.
+Each task defines which positional arguments may be used, but the examples always use the full syntax to keep things clear.
+Just note for now that this is also possible:

+	minion generate:config logger "logger.file.name|log" --module=logger

 This should be plenty to get you started.
 The examples in the help cover the most common cases, and the source code for the tasks is generally quite short and simple to read.
 All of the tasks use the [Generator Builder](builder), so you should read about that if you haven't already.